berndporr/qtSinePlayer/README.md

 ## How to use in your program

-Include audiobeep.h into your program:
+Include `audiobeep.h` into your program:
 ```
 #include "audiobeep.h"
 ```

-Create an instance of `AudioBeep`:
+Create an instance of `AudioBeep` in the *constructor* of your program (i.e. create it only one):
 ```
 audiobeep = new AudioBeep(this,[[duration,]frequency]);
 ```
-where frequency defaults to 1kHz and duration to 1sec.
+where frequency defaults to 1kHz and duration to 1sec. `this` points to the underlying QT widget, usually a window but it can also be a button itself.
+Any QT Object will work.

-And play a sound whenever you need it:
+And play a sound whenever you need it and as often as you like:
 ```
 audiobeep->play();
 ```

+Don't forget to delete the class as this will release the internal buffers.

 Credits: